cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return Hash(hashInput)
 ~~~

-Servers can compute the PRF result using a given input using the following
+An entity which knows both the secret key and the input can compute the PRF
-`Evaluate` function.
+result using the following `Evaluate` function.

 ~~~
 Input: